B.S. NUTRITION & EXERCISE PHYSIOLOGY

 The NEP Supplemental Application is available here.
 Application deadline is the first Monday in January.

-- Spokane Community College Transfer Advising Worksheet »
+- Community Colleges of Spokane Transfer Advising Worksheet »

 - Past transfer credit